ozkary/sp-addin-todo/runbook.md

 ## SharePoint Platform
 ### Build SharePoint Data List
-- Navigate to the me site
+- Navigate to the main site
 - Click on Site Content
 - Click on New App
 - Click Custom List